 Dyke, who held the position of BBC director general between 2000 and 2004, will take over from the departing David Bernstein on July 13.

-"I learned a lot in the years when I was on the board of Manchester United and have seen the other side of the professional game at Brentford.”
+"I learnt a lot in the years when I was on the Board of Manchester United and have seen the other side of the professional game at Brentford.”

-Current chairman Bernstein, who will step down due to rules which forbid chairman to continue beyond the age of 70, also hailed Dyke's appointment to the role.
+Current chairman Bernstein, who will step down after two-and-a-half years due to rules forbidding chairmen from staying in the role beyond the age of 70, also hailed Dyke's appointment.